 Georgia Deed Forms (4)

-A Georgia deed is used to record the conveyance of real estate from one party to another.
-In most cases, a deed is used after a real estate purchase to transfer ownership from the seller to the buyer officially.
-Depending on the type of deed, the parties will sign off on different guarantees and provisions that condition the validity of the transfer.
+A Georgia deed is used to record the conveyance of a real estate title from one party to another.
+In most cases, a deed is used after a real estate purchase to transfer ownership from the seller to the buyer.
+The nature of the transfer will usually dictate the type of deed and title protection required.

-A Georgia deed is used to record the conveyance of real estate from one party to another.
-In most cases, a deed is used after a real estate purchase to transfer ownership from the seller to the buyer officially.
-Depending on the type of deed, the parties will sign off on different guarantees and provisions that condition the validity of the transfer.
+A Georgia deed is used to record the conveyance of a real estate title from one party to another.
+In most cases, a deed is used after a real estate purchase to transfer ownership from the seller to the buyer.
+The nature of the transfer will usually dictate the type of deed and title protection required.

 1. Home »